JDevs-id/Flutter-Chat-App/README.md

-# ChatApp with CodeIgniter 3 User Management as backend panel
+# ChatApp with CodeIgniter 3 User Management as a Panel
 It's an old Flutter project.

 ## Introduction